Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 How Gratuities Work on Disney Cruise Line

 Disney charges daily gratuities for your stateroom host and dining team.
-These gratuities can be prepaid before you sail or are automatically added to your onboard account during the cruise.
+These can be prepaid before you sail or are automatically added to your onboard account during the cruise.

 Current gratuity rates are:

-• $14.50 per person, per day for standard staterooms
+• $16.00 per person, per night for most staterooms

-• $15.50 per person, per day for concierge staterooms
+• $27.25 per person, per night for Concierge-level staterooms and suites

 Arrive Early for Popular Shows on Disney Cruise Line